Lurker00/DX200-USB-Audio-Release/README.md

 ## System settings
 For the best experience, it is recommended to turn these settings all green.
-* ***DSD/384kHz support for Neutron*** - turn it off only if this support creates conflicts with other applications (very unlikely).
-* ***Battery saver*** - turns on Android Battery Saver mode system wide.
-It does not actually save much battery, because the main consumers are DAC and amp.
-But it does reduce background activity of Android and Google stuff.
 * ***Hide MangoPlayer*** just hides MangoPlayer away from the desktop, like it is not installed.
 Recommended if you don't actually use it.
 * ***Disable Google services*** disables both Google services and Play Market, and eliminates their background activity.
 It backs up your Google account information, and restores it when this option is turned off.
 * ***Disable media scanner*** stops the media scanner, which scans all your files time to time.
 Turning this option off forces media re-scan, which is useful when you have added or deleted some files, and want to access them via MTP.
+* ***Battery saver*** - turns on Android Battery Saver mode system wide.
+It does not actually save much battery, because the main consumers are DAC and amp.
+But it does reduce background activity of Android and Google stuff, and other apps.<br />
+**Warning:** If you have disabled Google services, Android's battery saver may become the main battery drainer in device's idle state!
 * ***Disable system logs*** - turn this option off only if you need to collect system logs for investigation.
 Disabled by default, because it eliminates a lot of background work.
+* ***DSD/384kHz support for Neutron*** - turn it off only if this support creates conflicts with other applications (very unlikely).

 ### Actions
 * ***Collect system logs*** - push this button to collect system logs, e.g. to send to me for investigation.
 It creates files on the internal storage with names `syslogs0.tgz`, `syslogs1.tgz` etc. up to 5 in total, and `syslogs0.tgz` is always the most recent collection.